His Majesty's Hussar Life Guards Regiment: Russian–Turkish Wars

 The 5th Battery and the Life Hussars attacked the Turks and put them to flight, but at 2 o'clock in the afternoon, according to the order, a general retreat was made.
 The Jägers with the banners returned back, but on October 12 Telish could not be taken.

 Gorny Dubnyak was taken on October 13 by the Pavlovites, and the Turkish line Plevna–Sofia was cut.
 Many prisoners were taken, the Turkish convoys began to retreat, and the guns of the 5th Battery and the Life Hussars covered the retreat of the rangers with their swift attacks.
 The dragoons knocked down and forced the Turks to retreat at the Rakit Height.
 The Jaegers' banners were greeted by the trumpeters of the Life Dragoons and the Life Hussars, and the brigade commander Baron Meyendorff commanded "Attention, sabers out, gentlemen officers".

-From 13 to 15 October, the Turks strengthened Telish.
+From October 13 to 15, the Turks strengthened Telish.
 The Leib Jägers were healing their wounds, but on October 16 the second battle for Telish began.
 Leib Lancers became the front to Telish on the left, and Horse Grenadiers on the right.
 The lancers attacked with their quarry, but, showered with bullets, they calmly and orderly retreated.
 Russian artillery fired at the enemy all the time, Sheiket's bashi–bazouks went to Telish's rescue, but after the attack they began to quickly retreat.
 Soon a white flag was raised over Telish.
 The life–hussars then set out on the fleeing, and all the units, having successfully completed this operation on the 16th, united on a bivouac in the village of Svinar.
 During these days of the battle, Osman Pasha lost more than 5,000 people, and the supply of his army was cut and stopped.

 After the fall of the specified fortified area, the command decided to besiege Plevna, and send other units through the Balkans.

-On October 24, the Tsar traveled around the Guards regiments near the Plenna and thanked them for the glorious deed near Telish.
+On October 24, the Tsar traveled around the Guards regiments near the Plevna and thanked them for the glorious deed near Telish.
 The Life Guards Hussar Regiment of His Majesty, received Badges for hats with the inscription: "For Telish – October 12, 1877".

 On October 26, news was received that part of the troops, including the 2nd Guards Cavalry Division, were going to the Balkans.
-Horse Grenadiers occupied the city of Vrats, on November 3, the Life Hussars and the 5th Battery celebrated a holiday in the village of Yablunytsya, from where congratulations were sent to the Life Jägers.
+Horse Grenadiers occupied the city of Vratsa, on November 3, the Life Hussars and the 5th Battery celebrated a holiday in the village of Yablanitsa, from where congratulations were sent to the Life Jägers.